I-Beam (nightclub): Interior decor

 Inside the I-Beam, the main room was forty feet by sixty feet.
 There were Mylar covered cardboard I-Beams hanging from the ceiling above the center of the dance floor.
 At the entrance there were framed pictures of various astronomical objects such as galaxies and planets put there by Kellman.
 Randall Schiller installed an award-winning sound system including lighting and, later, video.
 There was a large room in the front near the entrance with pinball machines and pool tables.
 In January 1988, three go-go dancing boxes were installed.

 Closure and legacy

-New Wave City, San Francisco's First and Foremost 80's Dance Party, presented its, "Just Can't Get Enough" event at the I-Beam on the last night of the I-Beam's operation, July 23, 1994.
+New Wave City, a San Francisco DJ event producer, presented its, "Just Can't Get Enough" event at the I-Beam on the last night of the I-Beam's operation, July 23, 1994.
 The I-Beam closed in 1994 after a long battle with neighbors over sound issues.
 The live music shows over the last few years were few and far between.

 After the I-Beam closed, the building (originally the Park Masonic Hall building), remained vacant and boarded up for 10 years until 2004.
 It was torn down and a modern apartment house with retail shops at street level was constructed on the site.

 In 2017, DJ Jim Hopkins and the San Francisco Disco Preservation Society was worked on online archiving club music mixes of the 1980s and 1990s from the I-Beam, as well as Pleasuredome, and The EndUp.